jankoeh/worknote/README.md

      - desc - A description of the variable.
 Gets printed in front of the value, followed by a colon.
      - units - The units of the variable.
 Gets printed behind the value.
      - precision - The precision of the floating point output (ignored for integer variables).
 If the value is too small to be represented in the chosen precision, the value is automatically printed in scientific notation.
+     - error - An error for the value.
+Gets printed using the same precision and formatting as the value itself.

 Roadmap